avieth/correct-check/README.md

 the definition of its arguments, and how they respond to the complexity-ordered `param`.

+#### Unbounded numbers

+With QuickCheck and Hedgehog generators, it's not obvious how to call for some number without imposing an upper bound.
+In this project, a generator can take an `Integer` or `Natural` from the search space, without giving an upper bound, leaving that to be decided by a search strategy.
+This seems like a better separation of concerns.
+It ought to be easier to write more widely-applicable and re-usable generators.

 ### Unit tests and simplification

 A unit test is a special case of a property test in which the domain is the